wizbeck/valheim-worldshare-frontend/README.md

 THINGS TO KNOW BEFORE TESTING:

--There is some seed data as an example so that its not a barren SPA.
+- There is some seed data as an example so that its not a barren SPA.

--Postgresql was used to manage the database rather than sqlite3
+- Postgresql was used to manage the database rather than sqlite3

--Project AS IS for time being is MVP for now as I learn more about javascript and css.
+- Project AS IS for time being is MVP for now as I learn more about javascript and css.

 - I have a stretch feature commented out in the code right now.
 Like buttons are visible but not working at the moment.